dankeboy36/trbr/README.md

 # TraceBreaker (`trbr`)

-**TraceBreaker** is a simple tool for decoding and analyzing ESP backtraces.
+**TraceBreaker** is a simple tool for decoding and analyzing ESP backtraces

 ![trbr](/static/trbr.gif)